Disney’s Magical Express

 While I trust DME to get my bags, my issue is timing.
 I don’t want to wait until 11pm to receive my bags, especially with a toddler (they’ll loudly knock and then attempt to let themselves in).
 Instead, I don’t use the DME bag tags at all.
 Upon arrival at MCO, I simply go and retrieve my bags from baggage claim (the “A” side of the airport).
 Then, I drag them across the airport over to the “B” side.
 At the bus, the bus driver puts them in the luggage compartment and drives them with us.

-As of now, your MagicBand can also serve as your ticket to get on the DME bus.
+As of now, your MagicBand also serves as your ticket to get on the DME bus.
 Don’t forget to keep your MagicBands in your carryon – put them on your wrist as you’re landing and you won’t have to take them off again until you come back to the airport after your trip is over.

 Rental Cars from nearly a dozen agencies are available from the Orlando International Airport (MCO).
 Rates are fairly consistent, with differences primarily found for those of which you hold a frequent-buyer membership.
 They are available from both the A&B sides of the terminal building.
 In addition, National and Alamo have a rental desk at the AAA Car Care Center on Walt Disney World property.
 Rates for renting AT Disney are a little higher than from the airport – but do not have the additional airport fees.
 So, it pays to investigate the two expenses.